 Omega-3 fatty acids are essential for good digestion, and one of the best sources is oily fish such as sardines, mackerel, and salmon.
 In one 2016 study by researchers at Massachusetts General Hospital in collaboration with Harvard University’s T.H.
 Chan School of Public Health, colon cancer patients who eat at least 0.3 grams of omega-3 acids from oily fish a day (equating to about one serving a week) cut their mortality risk by 41%.
 The increased protection appeared to be dose-related: Eating more fish cut down the risk even more.

 Don’t like fish?
 Taking a high-quality fish oil supplement can also provide big cancer-fighting benefits.

 Quit smoking already

+One of the best things you can do to reduce your risk of colorectal cancer and to improve your overall health is to quit smoking and using tobacco in any form, says Dr. May.
 Smoking increases your risk of colorectal cancer—and this adverse effect appears to be more long-lasting in women.
-Researchers have shown that women who have quit for up to ten years still have a raised risk of colorectal cancer from smoking—while the impact has disappeared in male ex-smokers.
+Researchers have shown that women who have quit for up to 10 years still have a raised risk of colorectal cancer from smoking—while the impact has disappeared in male ex-smokers.